YouTube Statistics Every Marketer Should Know

 The creator economy on YouTube is enormous — and these stats show why brands are partnering with YouTube creators more than ever.

-YouTube has paid out over $70 billion to creators, artists, and media companies.
-That cumulative figure, reported at YouTube's Brandcast event, dwarfs any other platform's creator payouts — YouTube Brandcast.
+YouTube has paid over $100 billion to creators, artists, and media companies between 2021 and September 2025 (CNBC, Deadline).
+That cumulative figure dwarfs any other platform's creator payouts.
 See how much YouTubers actually make at every subscriber level.

-The number of YouTube channels earning six figures or more annually grew by 30% year-over-year.
-The creator middle class is expanding — YouTube Culture & Trends Report.
-This growth attracts more high-quality creators, which in turn attracts more viewers.
+The number of YouTube channels earning six figures or more annually continues to grow (YouTube Culture & Trends Report).
+The creator middle class is expanding.

-Brand deal spending on YouTube creators exceeded $6 billion globally in 2025.
-YouTube is the top platform for influencer marketing spend — Influencer Marketing Hub.
+YouTube is the top platform for influencer marketing spend (Influencer Marketing Hub).
 If you're running influencer campaigns, YouTube should be your primary channel.

 Use PostEverywhere's hashtag generator to find trending tags for your YouTube content, and check your engagement rate to benchmark against industry standards.